ArborealAudio/OmniAmp/manual/Gamma.typ

 There are three cabs to choose from:

-- *2x12:* A small two-speaker cabinet with a tight, bright, and punchy sound, good for clean guitar or more moderate tones
+- *2x12:* A small two-speaker cabinet with a tight, bright, and punchy sound, good for clean guitar or more moderate tones.

-- *4x12:* A four-speaker cabinet designed for roaring rock tones, with a beefy low-end and a scooped midrange
+- *4x12:* A four-speaker cabinet designed for roaring rock tones, with a beefy low-end and a scooped midrange.

-- *6x12:* Intended to be used as a bass cabinet, this has a huge low-end and a top-end voicing that sounds great on bass guitar
+- *6x12:* Intended to be used as a bass cabinet, this has a huge low-end and a top-end voicing that sounds great on bass guitar.

 ==== Reso Filters